 What’s the future of higher education in Australia, and how will TERN help improve its quality and cost-effectiveness?
-We spoke to two of TERN’s biggest university partners – The University of Adelaide and The University of Queensland – about how our collaborative research and data infrastructure underpins their strategic plans for the future.
+We spoke to two of TERN’s biggest university partners – The University of Adelaide and The University of Queensland – about how our collaborative research and environmental data infrastructure underpins their strategic plans for the future.

 In a recent series of articles run by The Conversation numerous commentators discussed how the internet, changes in communications technologies and the rise of free online courses are transforming the higher education sector.